• Key supplier to the NHS

 If someone’s posture is still flexible, then it may be possible to correct the pelvic tilt.
 However, if their posture is fixed, then unfortunately the abnormality is permanent.

-Definition Goal with seating
+Goals with seating

-Flexible posture The spine and pelvis still move – Prevent posture becoming fixed in posterior tilt.
+The spine and pelvis still move

-– Correct positioning back towards normal posture.
+Correct positioning back towards normal posture

-Chairs for people with posterior tilt
+Chairs for people with posterior pelvic tilt

 When choosing a chair for someone with posterior tilt, there are three main areas to consider — sizing, back angle, and footrests.

-1) Adjustable seat sizing
+Adjustable seat sizing

 Seat sizing is key for people with posterior tilt.
 Seat height, seat depth, and arm height are the most important measurements: